113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cfee.md

 ## ibmcloud cfee create-permission-get
 {: #ibmcloud_cfee_create_permission_get}

-Check if a user has all the permissions required to create a CFEE instance.
+Check if a user has all the permissions that are required to create a CFEE instance.
 The command checks the following access policies for the target user: Editor to the CFEE services, administrator role to the Kubernetes Service, editor for the platform role and manager for the service access role to the Cloud Object Storage service, and developer role to the current space in the current org for provisioning Compose for PostgreSQL

 ```
 ibmcloud cfee create-permission-get USER_NAME [-ag, --access-group GROUP_NAME] [--output FORMAT]